 From catfishing to online scams, social media provides a seemingly endless opportunity for people to encounter something risky.
-With a new research study conducted by Florida Atlantic University, experts are shedding light on something not many do — digital dating abuse statistics among teenagers.
+With a new research study conducted by Florida Atlantic University, experts are shedding light on something not many do — digital dating abuse statistics among young people.

 The study defines digital dating abuse as the process whee one “uses technology to repetitively harass a romantic partner with the intent to control, coerce, intimidate, annoy or threaten them.”
 Given the influx of teens on social media, it’s no surprise this can create an opportunity for digital dating abuse in teen relationships.